TheCoffeeUp/Reason-ArturiaKeylab-MKII-Remote/docs/effects-mapping.md

 ![PEQ-2](./images/PEQ2.png)

-The first line of the Arturia Keyboad LCD should display "PEQ-2 (filter)".
+The first line of the Arturia keyboard LCD should display "PEQ-2 (filter)" and the second one the name of the device.

 | Arturia Keyboard surface | Reason Command | Comment |
 | -------------------------- | -------------- | ----------------------- |